maqsoodkhan840/Designs-Of-Buttons/README.md

 ## ⭐ Show Your Support

-If you like this project, give it a ⭐ on [GitHub](https://github.com/maqsoodkhan840/Designs-Of_Buttons)!
+If you like this repo, consider giving it a ⭐ on [GitHub](https://github.com/maqsoodkhan840/Designs-Of_Buttons)!
+It helps others discover it and motivates continued development.